You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 • Hazardous Waste

-PennDOT is required to follow NEPA on any federally funded project.
-NEPA compliance requires environmental resources to be evaluated using one of three types of environmental documentation.
-The level of documentation is determined based on the complexity of the project.
-Section V20 of the LVTIP requires the completion of a Categorical Exclusion (CE) environmental document during Preliminary Design.
-A CE is used by PennDOT when, due to the project type, complexity or area of impact, potential impacts are not expected to be significant in a project area.
-The studies and fieldwork required for the CE are currently underway.
+PennDOT is required to follow National Environmental Policy Act (NEPA) on any federally funded project.
+NEPA compliance requires environmental resources to be evaluated using one of three types of environmental documentation, depending on the complexity of the project.
+Section V20 of the LVTIP requires the completion of a Categorical Exclusion (CE) environmental document during Preliminary Design, and the project team is currently working to complete the CE to secure environmental clearance.

 The Pennsylvania Transportation and Heritage (PATH) system is an online database and communication tool to facilitate consultation between PennDOT and the public on cultural resources that may be affected by its projects.
 PennDOT is required by federal and state law and regulation, including Section 106 of the National Historic Preservation Act, to consider the effects a project may have on historic properties and to consult with individuals and groups concerned about these potential effects.